El cóndor pasa (zarzuela): Paul Simon's cover

 In 1965, American artist Paul Simon listened to the version of the parade tune performed by Los Incas in the Théâtre de l'Est Parisien (Paris).
 Simon asked the band permission to include a cover version of the song on an album.
-The band advised him that the piece belonged to Andean folklore, while the arrangement was Jorge Milchberg's (director of Los Incas).
+The band advised him that the piece belonged to Andean folklore, while the arrangement was by Jorge Milchberg (director of Los Incas).
 Milchberg is represented as the arrangement's co-author because he added two notes which entitled him to collect royalties.
 In 1970, Simon & Garfunkel covered the Los Incas' version under the name "El Cóndor Pasa" ("If I Could"), adding English lyrics written by Simon, and included it in the album Bridge Over Troubled Water.
-Daniel Alomía Robles was not listed in the credits as the piece's original composer, because it was considered an Andean folk melody.
-Simon was listed as the author of the lyrics; nobody was given credit for the melody.
+Because Simon believed, in accordance with the band's description, that the piece was an Andean folk melody, the album credits did not list Daniel Alomía Robles as the piece's original composer.
+Rather, the album's credits listed Simon as the author of the lyrics and did not list anyone as the melody's author.
 This cover achieved worldwide fame, and has itself been covered multiple times, its lyrics translated into multiple languages.
 Even Armando Robles Godoy, the composer's son and Peruvian filmmaker, wrote new lyrics for the song using Paul Simon's version as a reference.

 Other versions

-Renowned Argentinean guitarist and composer Eduardo Falú also adapted the song for solo guitar.
-Many other exceptional covers belong to Peruvian guitar players including: Raúl García Zárate, Manuelcha Prado, and Mario Orozco Cáceres.
-There is also a cover from the song sung by Trini López, and another cover in Chinese by Teresa Teng.
-There are covers by Peruvian singers including: Yma Súmac, and Roxsana and Kesia Rivera with different lyrics.
-Famous singers Plácido Domingo, Celia Cruz, Marc Anthony, José Feliciano, and Esther Ofarim also have their own covers of the song.
+In July 2013, the Colectivo Cultural Centenario El Cóndor Pasa (cultural association) re-edited the original script of the zarzuela, which had been lost for some time, as a CD containing the dialogue and seven musical pieces.
+The music from the original score was reconstructed by musicologist Luis Salazar Mejía, with the collaboration of musicians Daniel Dorival and Claude Ferrier, and it was performed on November 14, 15 and 16, 2013, at the Teatro UNI in Lima to commemorate the masterpiece's first centenary.
+All of the work done to recover and re-release the zarzuela (including the CD) was possible thanks to the efforts of musicologist Luis Salazar Mejía and cultural promoter Mario Cerrón Fetta (members of the above-mentioned cultural association), and was carried out without any public financial support.